PhaseRush/advent-of-code/README.md

 Day 14 part 1 was really nice and intuitive.
 Part 2 was supposed to be a easy shift with a loop and cycle detection, but I made a critical bug where my scoring function was refactored and I didn't find the issue for an hour.
 Costed me a good chunk of time.
 However, the problem was not difficult and cycles were pretty obvious.

 As a followup, I improved the naive shifting function by instead finding the cubes first, then shifting within a cube.
 That reduces the characteristic quadratic down to linear.
 After profiling (pypy), dropped from 1.5s to 0.3s overall.

+# 15

+Day 15 was giga easy.
+Fell for the `[xxx] * 256` trick in python, costed me a few extra minutes.
+Caching the hash function does improve performance by about 10% although the entire thing already runs sub ms